Rammbock9000/sat_mcm/README.md

 e.g.

-./satscm 1:3:11:3:22 cadical 42 1 0 1
+./satscm 1:3:11:3:22 syrup 42 9 0 1
-to start the program for constants 1, 3, 11, 3 and 22 (preprocessed to 3 and 11) with 42 seconds timeout, 1 CPU thread allowed and with debug messages using CaDiCaL as backend solver and optimizing the full adder count for the optimal number of adders.
+to start the program for constants 1, 3, 11, 3 and 22 (preprocessed to 3 and 11) with 42 seconds timeout, 9 CPU thread allowed and with debug messages using Glucose-Syrup as backend solver and optimizing the full adder count for the optimal number of adders.

 Note that CaDiCaL only supports single-thread solving.
 Once a solution is found, sat_scm prints a description of the resulting SCM circuit on the console.